-How to find how much video ram or memory my video card has?
+How much memory does my video card have?

 - Right-click on the Desktop and click Properties.

 - Click the Settings tab.

 - Your GPU's memory is shown under the Memory Size: section under Adapter Information.

 CPU-Z is a fantastic, free utility for not only locating the amount of memory on your GPU, but other important system information.
 Follow the steps below to determine how much video memory your video adapter has.